imperugo/imperugo.github.io/_drafts/2015-01-20-speedup-webapi-on-microsoft-azure.markdown

 </ServiceDefinition>
 ```

 Here the important part is Runtime node.
-That part is really important because we are using the HttpListener to read the incoming message from the Web and that requires elevated privilegies.
+That part is really important because we are using the HttpListener to read the incoming message from the Web and that requires elevated privileges.

 Now we are up & running using WebAPi hosted on a Cloud Service without using IIS.